ajfuhr/how-to-code-alerts/README.md

 </span>
 ```

-As you can see, each element has a open tag and an closing tag, with contents *nested* inside of them.
+As you can see, each element has a opening tag and an closing tag, with contents *nested* inside of them.
 Opening tags begin with a '<' and end with a '>', with their keyword inbetween.
-End tags begin with a '</' and end with a '>', with the same keyword inbetween, and the forward slash denoting that it is a closing tag.
+Closing tags begin with a '</' and end with a '>', with the same keyword inbetween, the forward slash denoting that it is a closing tag.

 We can even get crazy and nest tags within tags: